RyWhal/Python-Mysql-Connector/README.md

 This script requires DocOpt (Pythonic command line arguments parser, that will make you smile http://docopt.org).
 Also check out their github page at https://github.com/docopt/docopt

+This script also requires prettytable (get it here https://pypi.python.org/pypi/PrettyTable).
+Also check check out their github page at https://github.com/dprince/python-prettytable

 Usage
 =====